Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

 \subsection{Data-driven orthonormal basis}

-To approximate the basis in~\eqref{eqBasisH1} from data, we start from the variable-bandwidth kernel $ K_\epsilon : \mathbb{ R }^d \times \mathbb{ R }^d \mapsto \mathbb{ R } $ given by \cite{BerryHarlim15}
+To approximate the basis in~\eqref{eqBasisH1} from data, we start from the variable-bandwidth kernel $ K_\epsilon : \mathbb{ R }^d \times \mathbb{ R }^d \mapsto \mathbb{ R } $ given by \cite{BerryHarlim16}

-where $ \epsilon $ is a positive bandwidth parameter, $ \hat\sigma_\epsilon $ is a function approximating the sampling density $ \sigma $ at $ O( \epsilon ) $ accuracy, and $ m $ is the dimension of $ M $.
-The function $ \hat\sigma_\epsilon $ can be computed using any suitable density-estimation technique, and in what follows we employ the kernel method described in \cite{BerryHarlim15,BerryEtAl15}.
-This method uses an updated formulation of an automatic bandwidth-selection procedure originally developed in \cite{CoifmanEtAl08}, and also provides an estimate of $ m $.
+where $ \epsilon $ is a positive bandwidth parameter, $ \hat\sigma_\epsilon $ is a function approximating $ \sigma = d\mu/\dvol_g $ at $ O( \epsilon ) $ accuracy, and $ m $ is the dimension of $ M $.
+The function $ \hat\sigma_\epsilon $ can be computed using any suitable density-estimation technique, and in what follows we employ the kernel method described in \cite{BerryHarlim16,BerryEtAl15}.
+This method uses an automatic bandwidth-selection procedure based on the method originally developed in \cite{CoifmanEtAl08}, and also provides an estimate of $ m $.
 Alternatively, $ m $ can be estimated using one of the dimension estimation techniques available in the literature (e.g., \cite{HeinAudibert05,LittleEtAl11}).
 In the numerical experiments that follow we use a priori known values for $ m $, though the estimates from the bandwidth selection algorithm are in good agreement with the true values.